simonperneel/simonperneel/README.md

 - 👋 Hi, I’m @simonperneel
-- 👀 I’m interested in Machine Learning, cloud computing
+- 👀 I’m interested in Machine Learning, Cloud Computing
-- 🌱 I’m currently learning on Big Data analytics
+- 🌱 I’m currently learning on working with Amazon AWS 🤔
 - 📫 How to reach me ...

 <!---